careyestes/accessibility-blog/posts/universally-good-v-good-enough.md

 ### So how does this long-winded story lend itself to accessibility?

-As designers, developers, project managers, vice presidents and CEO’s we must commit to always doing a good job.
+As designers, developers, project managers, vice presidents, and CEO’s, we must commit to always doing a good job.
 Everyday we are hit with a plethora of reasons why we should just be good enough, but not many reasons for the benefits of being universally good.

 #### What is Good Enough?